Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 Good – great question, Cory, and a very timely question.
 So, I'll answer the second part of it first.
 This is Jeff.
 There is no higher priority here than executing on our CF strategy and we're obviously making great progress there, pretty much all respects and we're not going to take that foot off the gas.
 We're going to put our foot down on the gas.
 We really believe now we are well inside of being able to find one or more triple combinations that's going to allow us to treat 80% to 90% of all patients.
 So that's clearly priority number one for the entire organization, as well as for the BD organization by the way.
 If we did see anything else out there that was complementary that we think we could make better regimen, we would certainly be interested in that.

 However, we also are getting much closer to the end, again really in CF we believe.
 And so, it's a great time and we have started thinking quite a bit over the last even year or so about what's next in CF. And so, let me answer it from a strategic standpoint and then I'll let Ian answer maybe from a more specific BD standpoint.
-So, strategically, as you know, for a number of years now talk about the CF (25:18) clearance is being a model for what we want to do, meaning high unmet medical need, potentially transformative therapies where there are no therapies and specialty markets that have very low SG&A spend requirements, which allow us to funnel most of our revenue or OpEx anyway into R&D in new diseases and that's exactly the kind of diseases we're looking for, whether it's internal investments or external investments for what that for CF and I think, as you know, David Altshuler joined several years ago, he spent a lot of time, I would say, tailoring our portfolio of internal research to diseases like that and there are diseases like – that we've talked about like sickle-cell disease, alpha-1 antitrypsin disease, adrenoleukodystrophy that they all look and smell a lot like CF in a whole variety of respects.
-And I think that's what you can expect our internal portfolio to look like and we have a number of those programs that we haven't talked about as well.
+So, strategically, as you know, for a number of years now talk about the CF (25:18) clearance is being a model for what we want to do, meaning high unmet medical need, potentially transformative therapies where there are no therapies and specialty markets that have very low SG&A spend requirements, which allow us to funnel most of our revenue or OpEx anyway into R&D in new diseases and that's exactly the kind of diseases we're looking for, whether it's internal investments or external investments for what that for CF and I think, as you know, David Altshuler joined several years ago, he spent a lot of time, I would say, tailoring our portfolio of internal research to diseases like that and there are diseases like – that we've talked about like sickle-cell disease, alpha-1 antitrypsin disease, adrenoleukodystrophy, that they all look and smell a lot like CF in a whole variety of respects.
+And I think that's what you can expect our internal portfolio to look like, and we have a number of those programs that we haven't talked about as well.

 The other part of the tailoring of the portfolio has been that we've out-licensed several assets that didn't fit that strategy.
-So, we started to out-license our flu asset, which was a really interesting drug, but a community drug.
-J&J and we started to out-license recently our oncology portfolio, again some really interesting transformative assets that didn't really fit our commercial and development strategy.
+So you saw us out-license our flu asset, which was a really interesting drug, but a community drug, to J&J. And you saw us out-license recently our oncology portfolio, again some really interesting transformative assets that didn't really fit our commercial and development strategy.

-So I'm pleased with where the internal portfolio is now and our investments in the internal portfolio, but we've also obviously recognized that like most companies of our size and stage, we are going to have to supplement our internal portfolio as good as it is with some external assets as well.
-I mean CNS starting to do that.
-I think the good news is as our financial situation and strength and considerably our cash accumulation has strengthened and will strengthen, it gives us that much more firepower to go out and acquire other programs and assets to complement our internal portfolio.
-You're not going to see us go out and acquire revenues, products of revenues in 2018, 2019, we don't need to, but maybe I'll turn it over to Ian to describe again our BD strategy.
+So I'm pleased with where the internal portfolio is now, and our investments in the internal portfolio, but we've also obviously recognized that, like most companies of our size and stage, we are going to have to supplement our internal portfolio, as good as it is, with some external assets as well.
+And you've seen us starting to do that.
+I think the good news is, as our financial situation and strength, and considerably our cash accumulation has strengthened, and will strengthen, it gives us that much more firepower to go out and acquire other programs and assets to complement our internal portfolio.
+You're not going to see us go out and acquire revenues, products with revenues in 2018, 2019, we don't need to, but maybe I'll turn it over there to Ian to describe again our BD strategy.
 And with the only change over time being that we have more firepower to execute that strategy.

 Ian F. Smith - Vertex Pharmaceuticals, Inc.

 Thanks, Jeff.
-I actually don't have too much to add – comprehensive.
-Jeff said it many times on this call, number one strategy is looking everything in CF, that complements our approach in CF. Number two is continue to think about scientific platforms and different modalities that give us opportunity in other diseases that Jeff was describing.
-And then number three is, how do we just continue to expand our pipeline.
+I actually don't have too much to add to that, (27:27) said it many times on this call, number one strategy is look at everything in CF that complements our approach in CF. Number two is, continue to think about scientific platforms and different modalities that give us opportunity in other diseases that Jeff was describing.
+And then number three is, how do we just continue to expand our pipeline?
 And to Jeff's point today, we have $1.4 billion of cash.
 We don't have debt.
-We do have a revolver facility, but we raised $100 million, but we haven't drawn anything down on it.
+We do have a revolver facility, but we – of $800 million, but we haven't drawn anything down on it.
 So we have a significant financial capability to continue to invest in areas that would be consistently where Vertex is focused.

 Cory W. Kasimov - JPMorgan Securities LLC